HansGungadeen/TaskFlow---Task-Management-System/progress-log.md

 - task_history - Record of all changes made to tasks
 - teams - Team organization and management
 - team_members - User membership and roles within teams
+- task_comments - Comments on tasks with content and user information
+- comment_mentions - Records of users mentioned in comments
+- notifications - User notifications for mentions, comments and other activities

 ## Technical Implementation